 In 2019, FROZEN II opened the week before Thanksgiving.
 Given how huge the first one was, other studios opted to steer clear of the sequel.
 And in the two pandemic-era years of 2021 and 2022, audiences got just one animated film on Thanksgiving.

 Why did Universal choose to open TROLLS so close to WISH?
 In 2016, the first TROLLS movie opened to a healthy $47M on the first weekend of November.
 Why tinker with what’s worked in the past?
-Plus, there’s little downside to opening early in the month.
+After all, there’s little downside to opening early in the month.
 Nearly all those first-week films were still in the top 5 by the time Thanksgiving rolled around.
 Not only do they get to be the only animated movie for a few weeks, but they also benefit from the holiday bump.

 With that in mind, let’s look at the tracking.
 As always, let’s start with awareness.
 Since The Quorum began tracking the two films, awareness for TROLLS has been higher than WISH.
 That’s not entirely surprising, given that TROLLS is a sequel with a built-in audience, and WISH is an original.